 The average salary for a talent agent is $48,919 a year (as of February 2022), but the income range is wide.
-An agent representing an unknown actor may take away as little as $1,000, while one representing Robert Downey Jr. would receive millions.
-According to Zippia, starting agents earn around $13 an hour, while, per the Hollywood Reporter, partners can make up to $700,000 a year.
+An agent’s roster is one of the main influences on their income.
+A newer agent may have one client, while another may have a hundred or more; additionally, an agent representing an unknown actor may take away as little as $1,000, while one representing Robert Downey Jr. would receive millions.
+Other factors include how many contracts each client signs and what quadrant of the industry they’re working in, whether it’s film, TV, music videos, or commercials.

 Although Los Angeles and New York are the main hubs of the entertainment industry, agents can be found everywhere there are actors.
 According to Career Explorer, Oklahoma talent agents make an average of only $18,740 a year—likely due to the lack of available work.
 On the other hand, Zippia reports that Virginia talent agents make the highest amount, at over $67,000.

-Jeremy Piven as Ari Gold in “Entourage” Courtesy HBO
+Jeremy Piven as Ari Gold on “Entourage” Courtesy HBO

-There’s a reason the term “10 percenter” has been floating around Hollywood for decades.
-Although other factors influence the actual cut agents take, agents usually receive around 10% of an actor’s earnings for roles they secured.
+Although other factors influence the actual cut agents take, agents usually receive around 10% of an actor’s earnings for roles they secured—that's why the term “10 percenter” has been floating around Hollywood for decades.
 The payment process is fairly straightforward: An agent will negotiate a contract, close the deal with a production company, and take their cut.

 As opposed to managers, who take about 15%—although there are benefits to having a manager—agents are subject to regulations by labor unions.
 In the case of screen actors, that would be SAG-AFTRA.
 Agents are legally permitted to negotiate contracts—and because contract negotiation plays a crucial part, it’s common for them to also be entertainment attorneys.